jamesroseman/personal-site/_posts/stories/2015-05-04-the-mountain.md

 </p>

 Kat never asks why I could only see her certain nights, but she’s not stupid.
 She’s away on a family vacation for two weeks, Ana and I are on one of our good streaks.
 We have music we used to listen to in high school on the speakers.
 A bottle of wine sits half-empty on the counter, and we haven’t even finished cooking yet.
 We’re having our first good time in months.
-Ana had heard about this recipe from someone at work, so she decided we’d try it out and cook together, like we used.
+Ana had heard about this recipe from someone at work, so she decided we’d try it out and cook together, like we used to.
 The apartment smells like contentment.

 Ana gets silly when she gets happy, and it’s contagious.
 She dances across the kitchen floor with a goofy grin on her face towards me.
 She’s shorter than Kat, and a little more stout, but with good strong legs.
 I’m trying to test Kat’s theories on Ana, I blame it on this guy Frankie who I work with, and tell her he’s taking a philosophy class.